Korky/canvas-components/README.md

 # canvas-components

 Web Components made with HTML5 Canvas element.
-Creating flash-like enviroment to makae Canvas element easier to work with.
+Creating flash-like enviroment to make Canvas element easier to work with.